Vanilla Cookies Recipe

 Back to the vanilla bean cookie recipe.

-1. The end result after a bit of cooling is sincerely the best homemade sugar cookie I have ever had.
+The end result after a bit of cooling is sincerely the best homemade sugar cookie I have ever had.
 It is reminiscent of what I remember in my high school cafeteria, but better, because those ones didn’t have a sugar-coated outside and that, my friends, is where it’s at in cookie land.

-I am so glad I “met” Rebecca so that I could find her perfect sugar cookie recipe and turn it into my own fabulous vanilla bean sugar cookie recipe to share with you all in my beloved cookie recipe collection.
+I am so glad I met Rebecca so that I could find her perfect sugar cookie recipe and turn it into my own fabulous vanilla bean sugar cookie recipe to share with you all in my beloved cookie recipe collection.
 The world works in mysterious ways, and sometimes those ways are so that we can get amazing cookie recipes into our reserve.

 I hope that if you are a soft and pillowy sugar cookie lover like myself, you’ll try out these vanilla bean cookies for yourself.
 They are exactly what I’d been search for for quite some time and I’m thrilled to be able to help you enjoy them in your kitchen, too!

-Tips for making the best Vanilla Bean Cookies
+SUCCESS Tips for making the best Vanilla Bean Cookies

 In order to create the perfect vanilla cookie, it’s important to follow a few rules of thumb.

-First, it is imperative that you either fluff/spoon/level your flour or ideally, weigh it in grams.
-Two cups of all-purpose flour, which is what this recipe calls for, is 240g.
+FLUFF/SPOON/LEVEL YOUR FLOUR OR WEIGH IN GRAMS: two cups of all-purpose flour, which is what this recipe calls for, is 240g.
 Too much flour will result in a dense cookie, and that is the most common complaint I hear from readers when they’ve made this cookie.
 I always ask about how they measured their flour, and 9 times out of 10, it is a flour measuring issue.

-Next, do not overbake these cookies.
-They will only need 8-9 minutes, and you just need the edges to be set.
+DO NOT OVERBAKE THESE COOKIES: they will only need 8-9 minutes, and you just need the edges to be set.
 They will continue to bake on the baking sheet when they come out of the oven, and overbaking them can turn them crunchy.

 Serving Ideas for Vanilla Sugar Cookies